Payback (2014): Preliminary matches

 In the next match, John Cena faced Bray Wyatt (accompanied by Luke Harper and Erick Rowan) in a Last Man Standing match.
-Before the match, Tag Team Champions The Usos (Jey Uso and Jimmy Uso) came out to support Cena and counteract Harper and Rowan of The Wyatt Family.
+Before the match, WWE Tag Team Champions The Usos (Jey Uso and Jimmy Uso) came out to support Cena and counteract Harper and Rowan of The Wyatt Family.
 During the match, both men executed their respective finishing moves - Wyatt a Sister Abigail and Cena an Attitude Adjustment - but in both cases, the opponent did not stay down.
 After Rowan attacked Cena, Harper and Rowan fought with The Usos.
 After both men attacked the other with a chair, Wyatt performed a Drop Suplex through a table on Cena but Cena beat the count.
 Cena leapt off the apron but Wyatt caught Cena and executed Sister Abigail, with Cena managing to stand.
 Cena delivered an Attitude Adjustment to Wyatt but Harper and Rowan came back, attacked Cena and helped Wyatt stand.
 The Usos came back, attacking Harper and Rowan.
 Jey put Rowan through a table with a Running Hip Attack, which was followed by Harper putting Jimmy through two tables with a Superplex.
 Wyatt executed a Running Crossbody through the barricade on Cena, who managed to stand.
 In the end, Cena executed an Attitude Adjustment through an equipment crate on Wyatt and pushed another crate onto the crate which Wyatt was in.
 As Wyatt could not stand, Cena won the match.
 The match would later be named Match of the Year by Pro Wrestling Illustrated.

 In the penultimate match, Paige defended the WWE Divas Championship against Alicia Fox.
 Paige forced Fox to submit to the PTO to retain the title.